-- Composition
+Composition

-As per 31 December 2019, the Board of Directors of DKV Belgium is composed of 8 members:

-i.e. 3 executive directors (CEO, CRO and CFO) and 5 non-executive directors, of which 2 directors meet the independence criteria specified in article 48 of the Solvency II Act.
+As per 31 December 2020, the Board of Directors of DKV Belgium is composed of 8 members: i.e. 3 executive directors (CEO, CRO and CFO) and 5 non-executive directors, of which 2 directors meet the independence criteria specified in article 48 of the Solvency II Act (the former article 526ter of the Companies Code).
+During the year 2020, there was one change in the composition of the Board of Directors as regards to the position of a non-executive director.